 The MIT START Studio provides an atmosphere and physical space where student members can explore their creativity.
 Supported by the Arts at MIT, the goal of the studio is to cultivate and support MIT arts focused entrepreneurial projects and business teams.
 It is a 24-hour space equipped with the tools necessary to develop both object based and software products.
 MIT students have successfully used this space to participate in art related competitions such as Hacking Arts and the Creative Arts Competition.

-- Use of tools including: 3D printer, plotting printer, sewing machine, hand tools, soldering, cameras, tablets, Mac, Apple TV, and so on.
+- Use of tools including: 3D printer, large format printer, sewing machine, hand tools, soldering, vinyl cutter, cameras, tablets, multimedia design software, Apple TV and more

 - Workshops offered in arts innovation and entrepreneurship